sul-dlss-labs/engineering-design-adrs/0010-prescat-migration.md

 ## Proposed Solution

-There are 8 new machines;  they will be set up in pairs - so four distinct pairs;  each pair is a live backup for the other three pairs.
+There are 8 new machines;  they will be set up in pairs - so four distinct pairs;  each pair will have a primary node that will replicate content to a secondary node via an OS-level process.

-Each pair will represent:
+Each pair will provide:

-- ALL storage for Moabs
+- Storage for some of SDR's Moab objects
 - the prescat Rails app
   - will the database be the same as it is now - a shared postgres db (the same one currently in prod)
-- the redis instance ?
+- a redis instance
-- all the resque workers for the redis instance ?
+- all the resque workers for the redis instance

-Will each pair have a *running* redis instance and workers, or will that only be true for the "live box"?
+Each pair will have a single *running* redis instance and workers.
+The secondary node of each pair will not have any running services, but in the event of a primary node failure it should be possible to promote a secondary node to the primary role.

 ### Questions